scala/docs.scala-lang/_overviews/collections/views.md

 There are two reasons why you might want to consider using views.
 The first is performance.
 You have seen that by switching a collection to a view the construction of intermediate results can be avoided.
 These savings can be quite important.
 As another example, consider the problem of finding the first palindrome in a list of words.
 A palindrome is a word which reads backwards the same as forwards.
 Here are the necessary definitions:

     def isPalindrome(x: String) = x == x.reverse
-    def findPalidrome(s: Seq[String]) = s find isPalindrome
+    def findPalindrome(s: Seq[String]) = s find isPalindrome

 Now, assume you have a very long sequence words and you want to find a palindrome in the first million words of that sequence.
-Can you re-use the definition of `findPalidrome`?
+Can you re-use the definition of `findPalindrome`?
 Of course, you could write:

     findPalindrome(words take 1000000)